hpc/pavilion2/docs/tests/variables.rst

 Multiple Values
 ^^^^^^^^^^^^^^^

-Variables may have multiple values, and referenced with an index (counting from 0).
+Variables may have multiple values, and are referenced with an index (counting from 0).

 .. code:: yaml